The city sleeps: New York bans big gatherings, museums close

 Gov. Andrew Cuomo announced that gatherings with more than 500 people will temporarily be banned in New York state, one of several “dramatic actions” to contain the new virus.

 The governor said the ban would start for most places statewide at 5 p.m.
 Friday, though he said it does not apply to schools, hospitals, nursing homes and mass transit.
+Cuomo said it would be “tremendously disruptive” to close schools en masse.

 The ban for Broadway theaters starts 5 p.m.
 Thursday and is in effect through April 12, according to a statement from The Broadway League, an organization of theater owners and producers.